xvxbryan/wears/README.md

 Asside from creating the member side, I also created the employee dashboard where we can handle things such as New Orders, Order Status, Rental Debrief/Maintenace, Publish Products, Error Log, and more.

 I cannot provide the source code as Wears is a privately owned company and the code is not open-source but I am more than willing to demo any portion of the member side.
+Here's a couple screenshots to showcase some of what can be found on the site.

 __Homepage__